GodRishUniverse/bearml/README.md

 * exp function and its backward process
 * ReLU layer
 * nn.Module like abstract class for model creation
+* added a sign function
+* added double and Tensor comparison masks
+* element wise divide is done

 ## What do we need to complete